 Mr Dawson although with little practical experience fulfilled his work with skill but a career which could have led to fame was cut short by his early death possibly caused exposure to stone dust.

 Italian marble was used internally to embellish the large and lofty hall which is three storey’s high and the main staircase.
 Small wrought-iron balconies adorned the first floor windows till about 1960.
 The building was completed in 1926-27, but the total cost of the project was never revealed.

 The formal opening ceremony was performed by H.R.H.
 Princess Mary, the Princess Royal.
 On 19th March 1927 Princess Mary was presented with a golden key designed by the architect bearing copies of the heraldic symbols at the door on behalf of everyone responsible for carrying out work on the building.

-Unfortunately Miss Russell who would have been made an honorary burgess of Paisley along with Mr W H Coats, in recognition of her magnificent gift to the Burgh, died in London in June 1926 before seeing her plans come to fruition.
+Unfortunately Miss Russell who would have been made an honorary burgess of Paisley along with Mr W H Coats, in recognition of her magnificent gift to the Burgh, died in London in June 1926 before seeing her.

 The James Steel Maitland designed, Russell Institute at the bottom of New Street.
 For more old Paisley photos visit Heritage Centre, Studio 907, Mile End Mill, Abbey Mill Business Centre, 12 Seedhill Road, Paisley